Similarities Between Equine Respiratory System and NASCAR

 Beneath the surface, a horse during exercise essentially goes into overdrive.
 Depending on the intensity and duration of the activity, a horse’s respiratory rate can hop up nearly tenfold, increasing from 12 to 20 breaths per minute (at rest) to as high as 180 breaths per minute during exercise.
 With this acute fluctuation in a horse’s breathing pattern, their own internal “engines” need to be running with optimal efficiency in order to keep up with the stress of their physically demanding competitive environments.

-Like the carburetors of a well-oiled machine—bringing in high volumes of air and fuel every second—the nostrils and nasal passages of a performance horse are vital to their respiratory functioning as they are obligate nasal breathers (meaning they must breathe through their nostrils).
+Like fuel intake systems of a well-oiled machine—bringing in high volumes of air and fuel every second—the nostrils and nasal passages of a performance horse are vital to their respiratory functioning as they are obligate nasal breathers (meaning they must breathe through their nostrils).
 However, this is problematic as the nasal passages are the narrowest pathways in a horse’s upper respiratory system and create the greatest resistance to incoming air.

-FLAIR® Equine Nasal Strips are clinically proven to reduce this resistance, giving horses the ability to breathe easier, conserve energy, reduce EIPH, recover faster, and most importantly, perform safely and optimally.
+FLAIR Strips are clinically proven to reduce upper airway resistance, so horses breathe easier, conserve energy, reduce EIPH and recover faster.
 Read more about how you can keep your horse's lungs protected on race day.